akash-ambekar/7nm-RISCV-CORE-PHYSICAL-DESIGN-CONTEST-USING-OPENROAD/README.md

-# Proposed Work & Initial Design Constraints
+# Proposed Work and Initial Design Constraints

 In this contest, we have provided with a verilog code for RISC-V processor core (Code Link : https://github.com/The-OpenROAD-Project/OpenROAD-flow-scripts/tree/master/flow/designs/src/ibex) and we are expected to run the RTLtoGDSII flow for given design and improve the PPA with respect to any one parameter.
 Considering the code, we have decided to improve the performance of the design by improving fmax of design.